Loading...

 • Guest checkout: Don’t force users to create an account to make a purchase.

 • Minimise steps: The fewer the steps, the better.
-Consider integrating a one-page checkout option.
+Consider a one-page checkout option.

-• Auto-fill forms: Save users time by offering auto-complete or auto-fill for shipping and payment details.
+• Auto-fill forms: Save users time by offering auto-complete for shipping and payment details.

 Stat to remember: Nearly 70% of online shopping carts are abandoned.
 Simplifying the checkout process can make a significant difference in retaining those potential customers.